lsst-dm/dmtn-269/index.rst

 - Add a starting version number to ``apdb.yaml``, ``1.0.0`` may be a good start, leaving ``0.x.y`` space for pre-metadata history.

 - Add a starting version numbers to ``ApdbSql`` and ``ApdbCassandra`` classes.
-  Extend these classes with option of reading stored version numbers from metadata table, if that exists, and check compatibility.
+  Extend these classes with the option of reading stored version numbers from a metadata table, if that exists, and check compatibility.
   Add an interface of reading/writing key/value pairs to metadata table.

 - Implement migration tool, borrowing some ideas from ``daf_butler_migrate``.